New to my science fiction homage range - Infinite Diversity in Infinite Combinations

-A wonderful phrase that encapsulates what I love about Star Trek, I made one pair for a commission and hugely enjoyed making them, so I'm making more in small batches of 2 pairs at a time, so I can best match the pairs
+A wonderful phrase that encapsulates what I love about Star Trek, and as a bonus although these are really fiddly, I love making them; usually in small batches of 2 pairs at a time, so I can best match the pairs

 The drops will hang about 30mm from your piercing.

-I use 0.8 mm sterling silver* sheet, a disc-cutter to cut the washers, then saw out the internal void and the triangles, all of which I then file, sand and polish, before assembling them with the recycled balls (which are made by melting the inner of a small bat'leth stud )
+I use 0.8 mm sterling silver* sheet, sawing the voids first, then the discs, and the triangles, all of which I then file, sand and polish, before assembling them with the recycled balls (which are made by melting the inner of a small bat'leth stud )

 Once the three components are soldered together, I solder on the post, clean and polish, finally polishing back the triangles to a very subtle satin finish to give a bit of interest and depth.

-Shown with a UK penny and on one of my earring cards for scale, there are 2 pairs of studs and one pair of drops in these photos.
+Shown with a UK penny for the larger studs and a USA dime for the tiny studs and on one of my earring cards (2.25 inches square) for scale, there are 2 pairs of studs and one pair of drops in these photos.

 Note that these aren't hallmarked as they are below the threshold of 7.78g